jamesmorgan/docs/background/architecture.md

 * Handling a dispute.
 * Generating/signing/sending and validating/receiving state updates over HTTP.
 The Client takes in the address of the server that is being used to pass messages in the constructor.

-Payment channel implementations need a communication layer where users can pass signed state updates to each other.
+State channel implementations need a communication layer where users can pass signed state updates to each other.
 The initial implementation of Connext does this through traditional server-client HTTPS requests.
 While this is the simplest and most effective mechanism for now, we plan to move to a synchronous message passing layer that doesn't depend on a centralized server as soon as possible.

 Further documentation on the client can be found [here](../develop/client.md).

 ### Hub

 Hubs can be thought of as an automated implementation of the client.
-Hubs have the same functionality outlined above, and forward payments between clients.
+Hubs have the same functionality outlined above, and forward state update packets between clients.

 ### Contracts

-Our payment channel contracts.
+Our state channel contracts.
 Our implementation relies on a combination of the research done by a variety of organizations, including Spankchain, Finality, Althea, Magmo and CounterFactual.
 Comprehensive documentation are fully [open source](https://github.com/ConnextProject/indra/modules/contracts) and are available [here](../develop/contracts.md).

 The contracts repository should only be used for development purposes.
 The latest stable version of the contracts which works with Hub and Client will always be kept in Indra. **Do not modify the contracts themselves before deploying - this could break the security model of the entire protocol**